Luck is what happens when preparation meets opportunity.

 The size and demands of architectural enabler work can make it overwhelming.
-So it’s important to remember that it needs to be broken down into small enabler stories that can fit in iterations.
+So it’s important to remember that it needs to be broken down into smaller stories that fit in an iteration.
 This can be difficult, however, as architectural and infrastructure changes can potentially stop the existing system from working until the new architecture/infrastructure is in place.
-When planning enabler work, make sure to organize it so that the system can run for most of the time on the old architecture or infrastructure.
+When planning enabler work, make sure to organize it so that the system can operate for most of the time on the old architecture or infrastructure.
 That way, teams can continue to work, integrate, demo, and even release while the enabler work is happening.

 As described in System and Solution Architect/Engineering and in , there are three options:

 - Case A – The enabler is big, but there is an incremental approach to implementation.
-The system always runs.
+The system always runs (operates).

 - Case B – The enabler is big, but it can’t be implemented entirely incrementally.
 The system will need to take an occasional break.